 Discussions about internal controls often center on mitigation of risk, fraud and unforeseen cost.
 Yet, internal controls – when thoughtfully designed and diligently implemented – can increase organizational efficiency and save you money.
 Below are three ways that internal controls can boost efficiency and reduce costs for your organization.

 - Utilize non-accounting staff – Often organizations believe it would be more efficient and easier to have one employee issue receipts, record, and deposit funds.
 However, we know that segregation of duties is an important step in internal controls.
 Being able to utilize administrative staff to perform certain duties, such as cash deposits or cash receipts, that are currently performed by accounting staff will help maintain the segregation of duties and save money.
-Another option is to have your board and committee members who are considered “financial experts” perform review processes normally performed by the chief financial officer, if that skill set does not exist at the staff level.
+Another option is to have your board and committee members who are considered “financial professionals” perform review processes normally performed by the chief financial officer, if that skill set does not exist at the staff level.

 - Risk assessment – By having a strong risk assessment process and plan, organizations can identify specific areas that present the highest risk, and design controls to assess those risks.
 By focusing on controls related to high-risk areas, organizations can direct those limited resources to address the highest risk areas, and work to limit or reduce controls in those areas not considered to be as risky.
 Having the proper controls in place over financial reporting is key for decision making.
 Assessing the risk within financial reporting is important for accurate, timely, and complete information to help plan, monitor, and report financial information.